 Suitable subjects may include, but are not limited to:

 - Tantalum used in capacitors or other electronic applications

 - Tantalum metallurgy and mill products, including alloys

 - The use of tantalum powder in additive manufacturing (3D printing)

 - Processing of tantalum minerals, synthetic concentrates or other raw materials

 The T.I.C. staff and Executive Committee, acting as secretariat to the Prize, will create a shortlist of approximately a dozen eligible publications for consideration by the independent panel of experts (the ‘Panel’) that will vote on the winner.

 Panel of Experts

-The Panel of Experts judges the prize.
+The independent Panel of Experts judges the prize.
 The Panel is a group of between five and seven international experts selected from around the world to provide an impartial assessment on the technical merit of the shortlisted papers.
 Each will be asked to serve for up to three years to give continuity and stability to the decision-making process.
 Members of the current T.I.C.
 Executive Committee and staff cannot sit on the Panel.